SophiaChen-codes/DEGage/README.md

 ## Citation
 Please cite the following article if you use DEGage in your research:

-Petrany A., Zhang S. and Chen, Y. DEGage: a General Model-based Method for Detecting Differentially Expressed Genes from scRNA-seq Data.
-To be submitted.
+Petrany A., Zhang S. and Chen, Y. A General Probabilistic Model for Comparative Analysis of Next-generation Sequencing data.
+Under review.